M66B/FairEmail/FAQ.md

 All the conditions of a rule need to be true for the rule action to be executed.
 All conditions are optional, but there needs to be at least one condition, to prevent matching all messages.
-If you want to match all senders or all recipients, you can just use the @ character as condition because all email address will contain this character.
+If you want to match all senders or all recipients, you can just use the @ character as condition because all email addresses will contain this character.

+Note that email addresses are formatted like this:

+``
+"Somebody" <somebody@example.org>
+``

 You can use multiple rules, possibly with a *stop processing*, for an *or* or a *not* condition.